CsapoKrisztian/A38-Kanban-development/README.md

 http://localhost:3000/getToken

 ##### Please go to this file: A38 Kanban project/A38-Kanban-development-Frontend/kanban/.env (this is a hidden file, so show hidden files checkbox must be checked to see it)
-In this file Change the listed parameters below:
+In this file set the listed parameters below:

 - REACT_APP_GITLAB_SERVER=https://gitlab.techpm.guru (this should be your own gitlab server)
 - REACT_APP_GITLAB_APP_ID=458f27c6eb357cf7419231331e3af3e3a9d39782b7edf50ac2cc083e7a7f1a4a (this should be the app id of your application on your gitlab server)